Is OEPTC applied for and rent/property tax declared?

 Other:

-If any amounts are being carried forward to the next year, for example charitable donations, tuition, interest on student loans, or Canada Training Credit Limit, print out the Summary of carryforward amounts for the client, and the Charitable Donations sheet if applicable, and advise the client to give the documents to whoever does their tax return the next year.
+If amounts are being carried forward to the next year, for example charitable donations, tuition, interest on student loans, or Canada Training Credit Limit, print out the Summary of carryforward amounts for the client, and the Charitable Donations sheet if applicable, and advise the client to give the documents to whoever does their tax return the next year.

 If the client’s return is efiled close to the end of April 30th and they owe tax, they may wish to pay the CRA before receiving a Notice of Assessment, so that payment is made by the deadline of April 30th, thereby avoiding interest.
 From UFile, you can print them a T7DR(A) Remittance Form (along with the usual other documents).